Publication - Member State Evaluation |

 According to the LaIS data, there were around 1 300 beneficiaries of the measure analysed in 2020, 94% of which were farms.
 Contractual nature conservation grazing is an important funding measure, especially for sheep and goat farmers.
 Sheep grazing dominates the subsidised areas and the funds spent.
 The financial contribution from the measure is particularly high for sheep farmers.
 Farms with at least 500 ewes are key players in contractual nature conservation.
 The geographical focus of the measure is on the Swabian Alb and the southern Black Forest.

-The results of the analyses provide a good basis for further evaluation of the measure's impact through literature analysis and interviews with representatives of associations (e.g. landscape conservation associations, associations of sheep and goat farmers), representatives of authorities in selected districts and other experts.
+The results of the analyses provide a good basis for further evaluation of the measure's impact through literature analysis and interviews with representatives of associations (e.g. landscape conservation associations, associations of sheep and goat farmers), authorities in selected districts and other experts.

 Author(s)